We all need a good night’s rest, and if your baby sleeps well you’re more likely to get some well earnt rest too.

 There is conflicting advice about the safety of weighted sleep sacks.

-However, many experts believe weighted sleep sacks may inhibit breathing, especially in younger babies.
+However, many experts believe weighted sacks may inhibit breathing, especially in younger babies.

-If you do use a weighted sleep sack, it is recommended to never use a sleep sack that weighs more than 10% of your baby’s body weight.
+If you do use a weighted sleep sack, it is recommended to never use one that weighs more than 10% of your baby’s body weight.

 But for extra piece of mind you should check with you pediatrician before using a weighted sack.